niyikes/eiko/README.md

 a cool ass photo booth

 ## features
+- landing screen (idk why i just thought it was cool)
 - live camera with real time filters
-- filters: b&w, sepia, invert, threshold, posterize, halftone, duotone, x-pro, expired, crt, glow, hi-contrast, bleach, crush AND GRAIN (i love grain)
+- filters: b&w, sepia, invert, posterize, duotone, x-pro, expired, crt, glow, hi-contrast, bleach, crush
+- sliders: threshold, halftone, GRAIN!!! (i love grain)
 - reshoot any frame in the strip
 - download the full strip as a vertical image

 ## to do (some day)
 - stickers
 - MORE filters
-- flash (??)
+- something for low-light
 - gallery

 ## built with